upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 }
 {% endhighlight %}

-The Model receives as parameters in the constructor **interfaces of the local and remote data sources** that are then mocked in the tests, with the help of Mockito.
-Since the Model does not contain any reference to Android classes, it is easy to unit test.
+The Model receives as parameters in the constructor **interfaces of the local and remote data sources**, making the Model completely independent from any Android classes and thus easy to unit test with JUnit.
 For example, to test that `getTasks` requests data from the local source, we implemented the following test:

 {% highlight java %}
 @Mock